-- Highlighting additional features of the rooms- separate lounge & dining room, minibar, entertainment systems- television, ipod dock etc., walk-in wardrobe, signature linens or toiletries.
+- Highlighting additional features of the rooms- separate lounge & dining room, minibar, entertainment systems- television, ipod dock etc., walk-in wardrobe, signature linens or toiletries

-- A room with a view – invite individuals to upgrade to a room with spectacular mountain views, panoramic lake views, or a dual aspect view.
+- A room with a view – invite individuals to upgrade to a room with spectacular mountain views, panoramic lake views, or a dual aspect view

 An important aspect in upselling your room is to ensure the rates are structured so the upgrade is of reasonable value to the customer – do some testing to find out which rate structures are most profitable for your hotel.

 Look at what your hotel has to offer, and see where you have potential to add additional revenue to your bookings before the guest’s arrival.
 These perks could include dinner, a spa treatment, a round of golf or something similar.

-Show the customer your story.
+Show customers your story.

+Use images to sell the experiences of your hotel.
 Choose each image carefully and limit the number of images to no more than 4 per page.

 It is important to actively encourage people to leave you comments via reviews, and for you to embrace these, whether they’re positive or negative.

-4 Ways to encourage feedback:
+Here are four ways to encourage feedback: